The Story of the V.D. Radio Project: Part 1

 Birth of the V.D.
 Radio Project

-In 1949 when Woody Guthrie wrote the VD quartet, over 3,000,000 Americans were estimated to have syphilis, with over a million people of those unaware they had contracted it because of syphilis’ subtle symptoms in the initial stages of the disease.
-The problem was more a societal than medical issue, as it had been discovered in 1943 that early treatment with penicillin was highly effective against both syphilis and gonorrhea.
-The issue was education and communication, especially in rural areas of the U.S. South where syphilis was rampant and social diseases not discussed.
+In 1949 when Woody Guthrie wrote the VD quartet, over 3,000,000 Americans were estimated to have syphilis, with over a million of those unaware they had contracted it.
+This was partially due to syphilis’ subtle symptoms in the initial stages of the disease, but the problem was more a societal than medical issue.
+The real issue was education and communication, especially in rural areas of the U.S. South where syphilis was rampant and social diseases not discussed.

 On June 9, 1949, Surgeon General Leonard A. Scheele announced the launch of a national drive against venereal disease, coordinated by the United States Public Health Service.
 The New York Daily News reported the campaign would include, “Juke box hillbilly songs about syphilis… as well as radio soap operas about the trials and tribulations of wives whose mates haven’t been too moral.”

-A photocopy of the Daily News story is included in the Woody Guthrie archives, and probably came from Guthrie’s friend, Alan Lomax.
-Lomax had been asked by Columbia University to develop a series of musical radio programs — “hillbilly operas” — featuring popular musicians who could sing about VD and its symptoms frankly, and advocate that audience members who suspected they had the disease get treatment.
+A photocopy of the Daily News story is included in the Woody Guthrie archives.
+Guthrie’s friend, Alan Lomax, had been asked by Columbia University to develop a series of musical radio programs — “hillbilly operas” — featuring popular musicians who could sing about VD and its symptoms frankly, and advocate that audience members who suspected they had the disease get treatment.